-There’s so much joy to be had from witnessing a hungry little bird fluttering to a feeder or berry-laden shrub and re-fuelling, while keeping a wary eye out for predators.
-It’s also good to know that with every beakful they are building vital reserves to help them survive the colder Winter months.
-Read on to find out how and what to feed our wild birds…
+It’s also good to know that with every beakful, the birds are building vital reserves to help them survive the colder Winter months.
+Read on to find out how and what to feed our wild birds and check out our very own bird food experiment…

 Why is it a good idea to feed the birds?